 The U.S. national debt moved above $30 trillion on Jan.
 31, 2022.
 It has grown over time due to recessions, defense spending, and other programs that added to the debt.
 The U.S. national debt is so high that it's greater than the annual economic output of the entire country, which is measured as the gross domestic product (GDP).

-Throughout the years, recessions have increased the debt because they have lowered tax revenue.
-At the same time, Congress has spent more to stimulate the economy.
+Throughout the years, recessions have increased the debt because they have lowered tax revenue and Congress has had to spend more to stimulate the economy.
 Military spending has also been a big contributor, as has spending on benefits such as Medicare.
-In 2020, spending to offset the effects of the COVID-19 pandemic also added to the debt.
+In 2020 and 2021, spending to offset the effects of the COVID-19 pandemic also added to the debt.

 - The debt-to-GDP ratio gives insight into whether the U.S. has the ability to cover all of its debt.

-- A combination of recessions, defense budget growth, and tax cuts has raised the national debt-to-GDP ratio to record levels.
+- Recessions, defense budget growth, and tax cuts have all caused the national debt-to-GDP ratio to rise to record levels.

 - The U.S. cannot afford to default on its debt without major global economic consequences.

 How to Look at the National Debt by Year

 It's best to look at a country's national debt in context.
 During a recession, expansionary fiscal policy, such as spending and tax cuts, is often used to spur the economy back to health.
 If it boosts growth enough, it can reduce the debt.
 A growing economy produces more tax revenues to pay back the debt.

 The theory of supply-side economics says the growth from tax cuts is enough to replace the tax revenue lost if the tax rate is above 50% of income.
 When tax rates are lower, the cuts worsen the national debt without boosting growth enough to replace lost revenue.

 Major events, like wars and pandemics, can increase the national debt.